DEV Community

 Blood Pressure: The Surprising Finding

 Multiple systematic reviews have found that CoQ10 supplementation reduces systolic blood pressure by 11-17 mmHg and diastolic by 8-10 mmHg in hypertensive patients.
-That's comparable to some first-line antihypertensive medications.
+For context, that's comparable to some first-line antihypertensive medications like ACE inhibitors.

-The mechanism appears to be nitric oxide preservation — CoQ10 prevents the oxidative degradation of NO, allowing blood vessels to relax more effectively.
+The mechanism appears to involve nitric oxide (NO) preservation.
+CoQ10 prevents the oxidative degradation of NO, allowing blood vessels to relax more effectively.
+A 2022 study in Hypertension Research confirmed this pathway using flow-mediated dilation measurements.

 What Doesn't Work